-A graphic design studio was looking for premises to purchase in central Paris to accommodate its 6 staff members.
-The Home Select property hunter identified a former 65 sqm commercial space in the Sentier neighborhood, 2nd arrondissement, negotiated to 380,000 euros and converted into an open-plan workspace.
+A graphic design studio set out to buy premises in central Paris for its six staff.
+The Home Select property hunter found a former 65 sqm commercial space in the Sentier, 2nd arrondissement, negotiated it to 380,000 euros and converted it into an open-plan workspace.

 Mission overview